jtomasevic/gonerix/README.md

 ## Still in preparation

-Check out code and test, to understand more.
+Check out code and tests, to understand more.

-Expected release of first vesion: 1st September 2022.
+Expected release + explainational examples: 1st September 2022.